 Audio and Video Recordings

 From 2001 to 2019, recorded and released were 15 music albums (22 CDs) and 3 DVDs with of Igor Zavadsky’s concert recordings made in various Kyiv halls (Operetta Theatre, International Center of Culture and Arts, Ukraine Palace), TV recordings, documentary film about him titled “Tango of Freedom”, and a video clip featuring Astor Piazzolla’s “Libertango”.

 Since January 20, 1998, on his birthdays, he has been organizing gala concerts in Kyiv.
 Igor invites artists and creative teams from Ukraine and

 other countries to participate in them.

-Since November 2003, he has been giving monthly concerts in Kyiv’s Actor’s House (in April 2011, the 90th solo concert of the musician was held in
+Since November 2003, he has been giving monthly concerts in Kyiv’s Actor’s House (January 2022, the 158th solo concert of the musician was held in

 Since May 2004, when accordion’s 175th anniversary was celebrated, he has been organizing each year original mini-festivals dedicated to the